mlz-ictrl/nicos/doc/source/classes/taco/index.rst

 classes need the ``Temperature`` module from the ``taco-client-temperature`` package.

-For a description of the TACO system at FRM-II see `this documentation
+For a description of the TACO system at FRM II see `this documentation
 <https://forge.frm2.tum.de/wiki/projects:taco:index>`_.

 All classes described here are re-exported in the :mod:`nicos.devices.taco` module, so